Top 10 Iran Souvenirs

 Iran is famous for its handmade carpets, and Persian rugs are known worldwide for their high quality and unique designs.

-Iranian rug has a higher color variety than other countries, and the yarn used in it has the best quality.
+Iranian rug has a higher color variety than other countries, and its yarn has the best quality.
 Besides, the Persian carpet is an outstanding work of art in which the colors look vivid and natural.
 Highly skilled Iranian carpet weavers produce this original hand-woven piece of art in different Iran regions in various styles.

 As a result, we can say that handmade Persian carpets are the most valuable souvenirs in Iran.
 Iranian carpets come in different sizes and types, which provides a wide range of options for tourists who want to buy them as Iran souvenirs.
-However, Iranian handmade carpets are usually expensive due to the complex and rich designs that are very difficult to weave.
+However, Iranian handmade carpets are usually expensive due to the complex and rich designs that are difficult to weave.
 On the other hand, it is impossible to carry large rugs in a suitcase.
-As a result, tourists usually buy carpets or rugs that are too small to easily fit their luggage.
+As a result, tourists usually buy carpets or rugs that are too small to fit in their luggage easily.

 You can find Iranian carpets everywhere in Iran.
-However, Tabriz, Turkman, Kashan, Kerman, and Nain’s Persian carpets, while the Gilims of Bakhtiari and Fars tribes are of higher quality.
+However, Tabriz, Turkman, Kashan, Kerman, and Nain’s Persian rugs, while the Gilims of Bakhtiari and Fars tribes are of higher quality.

 Finally, you can find Iranian rugs in Vakil Bazaar in Shiraz and the bazaars in Kashan, Isfahan, Tabriz, and Tehran.